print

 Operationalization

-1 not-single
+1 initially not-single

-a not married but living together
+a remained not married but living together

-b married and living together
+b remained married and living together

 Observed Relation with Happiness

-Happiness Measure Statistics Elaboration / Remarks O-SLW-c-sq-n-11-d b = +.22 p < .01 a:Living together happier than singles
+Happiness Measure Statistics Elaboration / Remarks O-SLW-c-sq-n-11-d b = +.20 p < .01 SAME TIME correlation of happiness and marital status

-B's controled for:
+b's controled for:

 - age